dr-jam/GameplayProgramming/GameProject.md

 ### User Interface

 In this role, you are responsible for the user interface elements of the game.
 This typically includes the contents of the heads up display or HUD.
 This traditionally comprises gameplay status information such as player character health, score, resources like magic points or gold,  and time-keepers.
-This is also responsible for menu and credit screens.
+This is also responsible for the menu and credit screens.
 You are responsible for documenting the various UI elements you implement and how they interact with the changing state of the game.

 ### Movement/Physics